damiendart/notes/photoshop.markdown

 [2]: <http://creativecommons.org/licenses/by/4.0/>

-Converting Pencil Artwork to Non-Repro Blue
+Converting pencil artwork to non-repro blue
 -------------------------------------------

   1. Open up the scanned pencil artwork in Photoshop and use a _Levels_